New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 You have lifelong dependents

 If you have lifelong dependents, such as a partner or children with disabilities, whole life insurance can check off all your boxes.
-You’ll be able to help give your family financial stability and have the reassurance of knowing they’ll be better protected no matter what.
+You’ll be able to help give your family financial stability and have the reassurance of knowing they’ll be better protected no matter what with a whole life insurance policy.

 You want to diversify your investments